 - The ARC Pavilion is a large structure and many people will attend commencement, please dress knowing it will most likely be warm and/or hot indoors.
 We recommend walking shoes without heels because much of the guest seating is on bleachers.
 The ceremony will proceed rain or shine so please check the outdoor weather in advance of the ceremony.

 - Will the ceremony be webcast?

-  - Yes, the Graduate Studies commencement will be shown live via a

-  webcast for friends and family members unable to attend the ceremony.
+- Yes, the Graduate Studies commencement will be shown live via a webcast for friends and family members unable to attend the ceremony.
 This is a wonderful feature that allows them to experience the event.

-  The webcast will also stay online for several months following the
+The webcast will also stay online for several months following the ceremony.
+Please see the UC Davis Commencement Webcasts website.

-  ceremony.
-Please check back in February 2015 for details on the webcast.

 - Who can help me with registration technical issues?

 - If you are having problems accessing or using the registration database on the Commencement website, please contact technical assistance.